MAz-Codes/Fragmenta/README.md

 - Learning rate
 - Checkpoint frequency

+**Important:**You must unwrap your trained model to be able to use it for generation.
+Unwraping can be done on the geenration page.

 ### 3. Generate Audio

 Use base or fine-tuned models to generate audio from text prompts (1-47 seconds).
+After training, select the saved-fine tuned checkpoint from the dropdown menu, unwrap it and it will be ready for generation.

 ## API Endpoints